Logo

 • Rename the tab (optional, just one thing I like to do)

-• Formatting - choose your preferred font, size, alignment etc.
+• Formatting - choose the font, size, alignment etc.

 • Column resizing